 - Heat air fryer to 380°F.

-- Add brussel sprouts to the air fryer and spread out in a single.
+- Add brussel sprouts to the air fryer and spread out in a single layer.
 Cook for 6 minutes.
 Pull the basket out and give it a good shake.
-Cook brussel sprouts an additional 6 minutes.
+Cook brussel sprouts for an additional 6 minutes.